 This bacterium is usually identified during an endoscopy through a biopsy or through a urease test, which are the most common methods for the detection of bacteria.

 Omeprazole, Clarithromycin and Amoxicillin, as prescribed by the general practitioner or gastroenterologist, are also recommended.
-It is very important to follow a diet that helps to relieve the symptoms of gastritis and so it should be based on vegetables, white meats and you should avoid sauces, seasonings and industrialized foods.
+It is very important to follow a diet that may help to relieve the symptoms of gastritis and so it should be based on vegetables, white meats and you should avoid sauces, seasonings and industrialized foods.

 How is the treatment done